 The workload is considered as the other factor of perceived organisational support while excessive workload results in stress and anxiety; affecting the overall performance and wellbeing of employees (Aselage and Eisenberger, 2003).
 Tight deadlines and on-call duty scenarios have been affecting the mental and emotional stability of employees in an organisation, thus it can be a part of the perceived organisational support.
 Moreover, role conflicts also affect the wellbeing and mental stability of employees and it can be considered as a major factor of perceived organisational support that can affect the wellbeing of employees.

-Conflicting job roles increase anxiety and frustration within employees that is reflected in their performances and stability in managing work and life at the same time (Caesens, Stinglhamber and Ohana, 2016).
+Conflicting job roles increase anxiety and frustration within employees which is reflected in their performances and stability in managing work and life at the same time (Caesens, Stinglhamber and Ohana, 2016).

 Another one of the major factors of perceived organisational support can be rewards being provided to employees and characterised as intrinsic and extrinsic rewards.
-These rewards are supposed to be the major influencer that can help employees in increasing their job satisfaction and mental and emotional stability in life.
+These rewards are supposed to be the major influencers that can help employees increase their job satisfaction and mental and emotional stability in life.

-Employees perceive organisational support as the best way of increasing their motivation to work better (Kurtessis et al., 2017).
-Not only this, but the organisational support helps employees in maintaining psychological and emotional stability in their lives as when employees are being supported and valued in their organisation, they feel comfortable at the organisation and their stress and anxiety levels are lowered.
+Employees perceive organisational support as the best way to increase their motivation to work better (Kurtessis et al., 2017).
+Not only this, but organisational support helps employees maintain psychological and emotional stability in their lives as when employees are being supported and valued in their organisation, they feel comfortable at the organisation and their stress and anxiety levels are lowered.

-The organisational support being provided to employees helps them in valuing their organisations as they are motivated to perform better.
-According to Aselage and Eisenberger (2003), perceived organisational support is considered as the major influencer for employees that helps in maintaining a work-life and emotional balance in employees’ lives.
+The organisational support being provided to employees helps them value their organisations as they are motivated to perform better.
+According to Aselage and Eisenberger (2003), perceived organisational support is considered the major influencer for employees that helps in maintaining a work-life and emotional balance in employees’ lives.
 Furthermore, organisational support enables employees to feel satisfied in their organisations, thus also resulting in high employee performance.

 Research hypotheses are developed as follows:

-Since this study is aimed to investigate the impacts of perceived organisational support on the wellbeing and performance of employees, therefore the researcher is intended to use the pragmatism approach in order to collect, arrange, organise and interpret the results that show the validity of results.
+Since this study aims to investigate the impacts of perceived organisational support on the well-being and performance of employees, therefore the researcher intends to use the pragmatism approach to collect, arrange, organise and interpret the results that show the validity results.

-The pragmatism philosophy is based on the use of both, subjective and objective methods in order to conduct the research where, the use of human participants will help in collecting and evaluating the data (Adhariani, Sciulli and Clift, 2017).
-The perceived organisational support and wellbeing of employees can be best understood when the researcher approaches the employees by himself/herself and investigate their organisational activities that can affect the wellbeing of employees.
+The pragmatism philosophy is based on the use of both, subjective and objective methods to conduct the research where, the use of human participants will help in collecting and evaluating the data (Adhariani, Sciulli and Clift, 2017).
+The perceived organisational support and well-being of employees can be best understood when the researcher approaches the employees by himself/herself and investigates their organisational activities that can affect the well-being of employees.

 In terms of the research approach, the researcher will select a deductive approach.
-This is because of the fact the inclusion of human participation in the research will include facts, figures, observations and some statistical data that needs to be analysed using specific scientific methods in order to deduce conclusive results for the study.
+This is because of the fact the inclusion of human participation in the research will include facts, figures, observations and some statistical data that need to be analysed using specific scientific methods to deduce conclusive results for the study.

-It has been identified by Bryman and Bell (2015) that the use of the deductive approach is helpful when the researcher is interested to select objective or mixed methods, including statistical and subjective methods to evaluate their views.
-Since the researcher is aimed to select the deductive approach, research hypotheses are developed that are tested using a statistical approach to determine the impacts of perceived organisational support on the wellbeing of employees.
+It has been identified by Bryman and Bell (2015) that the use of the deductive approach is helpful when the researcher is interested in selecting objective or mixed methods, including statistical and subjective methods to evaluate their views.
+Since the researcher aims to select the deductive approach, research hypotheses are developed that are tested using a statistical approach to determine the impacts of perceived organisational support on the well-being of employees.

-This implies that the researcher will use mixed methodology, where both, qualitative and quantitative data will be used in order to determine the impacts of perceived organisational support on the wellbeing of employees.
+This implies that the researcher will use a mixed methodology, where both, qualitative and quantitative data will be used to determine the impacts of perceived organisational support on the well-being of employees.
 The qualitative research data that will be collected for the study will be from interviews while surveys will be collected as quantitative methods.
 Both of these methods will be utilised to understand the well-being of employees as per the perceived organisational support being provided to them.

-According to Mkansi and Acheampong (2012), in order to increase the validity of the research data and findings, primary and secondary data needs to be used in the research.
-Keeping this in mind, the researcher is intended to use both primary and secondary data collection methods so as to avoid any misinterpretation of results.
+According to Mkansi and Acheampong (2012), to increase the validity of the research data and findings, primary and secondary data need to be used in the research.
+Keeping this in mind, the researcher intends to use both primary and secondary data collection methods to avoid any misinterpretation of results.

 The primary data in this study will be collected from interviews while surveys will be conducted from employees as per the quantitative data collection method.
 For interviews, general managers of different UK-based firms will be selected and surveys will be conducted from employees to evaluate the perceived organisational support and their wellbeing.

 For the data collection, 6 UK-based firms will be selected.
-10 interviews will be carried out from general managers of these firms in order to evaluate the wellbeing of employees when provided with organisational support.
-For surveys, 250 employees of these firms will be selected in order to evaluate their wellbeing and the organisational support provided to them.
+10 interviews will be carried out with general managers of these firms to evaluate the well-being of employees when provided with organisational support.
+For surveys, 250 employees of these firms will be selected to evaluate their well-being and the organisational support provided to them.

 A close-ended questionnaire will be developed in surveys so that employees can answer immediately about how they perceive their organisational support.
-The survey questionnaire will help the researcher in identifying the organisational support being provided by the managers at the organisation.
+The survey questionnaire will help the researcher identify the organisational support being provided by the managers at the organisation.

 The researcher will use convenience sampling under the non-probability sampling technique to select the number of interviewees and survey respondents.
 A total of 250 employees will be selected from 6 UK-based firms for the survey and 10 interviews will be conducted by general managers of these firms.

-In order to maintain the effectiveness of the research, it is important that the researcher must maintain the anonymity of all the respondents present in the study (Bryman and Bell, 2015).
+To maintain the effectiveness of the research, the researcher maintains the anonymity of all the respondents present in the study (Bryman and Bell, 2015).
 For this, the researcher will ensure that no exploitation of the personal information of respondents will be done in this report.
-Moreover, the researcher will also ensure that the content to be included in this study through secondary materials will be plagiarism free in order to maintain the credibility of the research and to follow the research principles.
+Moreover, the researcher will also ensure that the content to be included in this study through secondary materials will be plagiarism-free to maintain the credibility of the research and to follow the research principles.